A Life Worthy of Our Breath

 I just wanted to note this: the picture on the cover of Night Sky with Exit Wounds, it looks like such a happy picture of a little boy and two women who love them; you imagine one of them is his mother.
 And in fact, you guys were in a refugee camp in the Philippines, and you had to — someone took that picture, and you paid them for that picture.

 Vuong: Three cups of rice for that photo.
 We were in a refugee camp, and we got rations.
 And each day, each family got three cups of rice.
 And there was a photographer who went around — even in a refugee camp, it’s a microcosm of the world.
-Somebody’s gonna try to make a business.
+Somebody’s going to try to make a business.

 Tippett: [laughs] Of course.